icambron/twix.js/docs/docs.md

 ###countInner
 <a id="counter-inner-int"></a>
 The number of minutes/hours/days/months/years that are completely contained, such that both the beginning and end of the period fall inside the range.
-Any time period understood by moment will work.
+Any time period understood by Moment will work.

 ```js
 moment("1982-05-25T5:00").twix("1982-05-25T6:00").countInner("days")  //=> 0